-Ethereum GPU mining remains profitable, at least until it shifts to proof of stake around January.
+Ethereum GPU mining remains profitable, at least until it shifts to proof of stake some time this year (we hope).
 But there's more to it than just firing up the software and letting it run in the background, especially if you've managed to procure one of the best graphics cards or best mining GPUs.
 Most of the graphics cards in our GPU benchmarks hierarchy can earn money right now by mining, depending on how much you pay for power.
 However, you'll want to tune your graphics card with the optimal settings, and the brand and card model can have a big impact on overall performance and efficiency.

 At the same time, we know there's a lot of interest in the topic, and we wanted to shed some light on the actual power consumption — measured using our Powenetics equipment — that the various GPUs use, as well as the real-world hashrates we achieved.
 If you've pulled up data using a mining profitability calculator, our figures indicate there's a lot of variation between power and hash rates, depending on your settings and even your particular card.
 Don't be surprised if you don't reach the level of performance others are showing.

 We'll start with the latest generation of AMD and Nvidia GPUs, but we also have results for most previous generation GPUs.
-Nvidia and its partners now have LHR (Lite Hash Rate) Ampere cards that perform about half as fast as the non-LHR cards, but the new NBminer release gets that into the 70–75% range.
-Nvidia is likely more focused on its next GPUs at this stage, Lovelace, which we expect to see in 2022.
+Nvidia and its partners now have LHR (Lite Hash Rate) Ampere cards that perform about half as fast as the non-LHR cards, though the newer NBminer releases can get that into the 70% range (with the appropriate drivers — older is better, typically).
+Nvidia has managed to undo some of those gains with updated drivers, however, so newer cards like the RTX 3050 might not be all that great.
+This is all likely setting the stage for Nvidia's next GPUs, Ada Lovelace, which we expect to see in the latter part of 2022.

 Nvidia Ampere and AMD RDNA2 Mining Performance

 There are a few things you should know before getting started.
-First, Ethereum GPU mining requires more than 4GB of VRAM, so if you're still hanging on to an RX 570 4GB, it won't work.
+First, Ethereum GPU mining requires more than 4GB of VRAM, so if you're still hanging on to an RX 570 4GB, it won't work — and neither will the new Radeon RX 6500 XT.
 Second, there are a lot of different software packages for mining, but we're taking the easy route and using NiceHash Miner.
 It includes support for the most popular mining solutions, and it will even benchmark your card to determine which one works best.
 Even though some algorithms may perform better than others, we're going to focus exclusively on Ethereum hashing for now.

 We’ve used our standard GPU testbed for these tests, running a single GPU.
 This isn't an necessarily an optimal miner PC configuration, but it will suffice and is a closer representation to what most of our readers are probably using.
 You don't need a high-end CPU, motherboard, or memory for mining purposes, and many larger installations will use Pentium CPUs and B360 chipset motherboards with more PCIe slots.